steppedreckoner/TowerDefense/ReadMe.txt

 NOT A FINISHED PRODUCT - STILL IN ACTIVE DEVELOPMENT

-Note: If features aren't working as described, check the commit messages as they might be more current than this readme.
+Note: If features aren't working as described, check the commit messages.
+I've started keeping commit messages in the readme, but some earlier changes weren't tracked.

 This project aims to both demonstrate and expand my programming ability.
 I initially began development in conjunction with a tutorial (found at https://www.youtube.com/channel/UC0MHs87ehhLOtPQf_bAWDEA), but